preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 ## Our History in the Space

-Since Preact-CLI first hit public release back in May of 2017, built-in prerendering has been a key part of our identity in build tooling, something we happily carried over into WMR and something that was pretty sorely missing when we switched to suggesting Vite.
+Since Preact-CLI first hit public release back in May of 2017, built-in prerendering has been a mainstay in our build tooling; we happily carried it forward into WMR in 2020 and it was something that was sorely missed by us and members of the community when we switched to suggesting Vite.

-We've gone through a few different iterations to fit with the change in tooling and community feedback, so let's first take a look at how it's evolved.
+While each iteration has been a little different, all have been built around the same core idea: users will more readily adopt prerendering the simpler it is to set up, including limited changes to their existing codebase.
+In Preact-CLI, this meant providing a default export of the root component with some JSON data to populate it; in WMR and now Vite, it means exporting a simple `prerender()` function that returns the HTML for the route, with the prerenderer walking through the app itself, replacing the need for JSON up-front.

+Anyone who has worked extensively with SSR at scale knows that there is a mountain of complexity that cannot ever be fully abstracted away and we wouldn't argue otherwise.
+However, nearly every SPA provides a better experience if prerendered and so we want to get as many users as possible on board -- reducing the barrier to entry has shown itself to be wildly successful in our community so it's been a key part of our design philosophy to aim for as "drop-in" as possible.

 ## Existing Vite Ecosystem